A * next to a character's name indicates that they are a reader-sponsored cameo.

 - Perpetual Frowner: Even without the scars that make him look like he's constantly scowling this seems to be his default expression.

 - Scars Are Forever: Has a collection of cheek scars, which were apparently given to him by his brother at the orders of his mother.
 No wonder he's so screwed up.

 - Slasher Smile: The only times we've seen him smile in the comic, it was one of these.

-- Butt Monkey: After Maki's caught her gets assigned to be Kiel's food taster in case of poison for his role in her activities, which is rather practical on her part given what nearly happened to her pre-TimeSkip.
+- Butt-Monkey: After Maki's caught, he gets assigned to be Kiel's food taster in case of poison for his role in her activities, which is rather practical on her part given what nearly happened to her pre-TimeSkip.
 Understandably, he has passed this duty onto rats.
 As of Chapter 39, he's on on NotDeadRat #3.